If you’re a dog owner, the chances are that you have experienced a few bare and burnt patches on your lawn from time to time.

+Knowing how to repair a dog damaged lawn will get your tired, worn-looking grass back to full health.
 A dotted lawn can become a well-known sight, and while you may have given up hopes of your dream lawn, don’t give up so soon!
 We have a few recommendations that can help you dog-proof your lawn and repair any damage that has been done so far.

-It’s time to overseed!
+It’s time to oversee your dog damaged lawn!

-Give it a good feed!
+Give your lawn it a good feed!

 Alternatively, our Pre-Seed First Feed gives seedlings the quick boost they need to speed up growth so you can get your patchy grass back to normal fast.
 Make sure to keep pets and children off your lawn during application and until the lawn food granules have dissolved.
 For a longer-term solution, we recommend feeding your lawn twice a year.

 Once in the spring months with our All-Summer Long lawn feed, and then once in the autumn with our Winter Remedy lawn food.
-By using these, you will help to keep your lawn healthy, year-round, and make it stronger so that it can deal with any challenges, like dog urine and damage, much better.
+By using these, you will help to keep your lawn healthy year-round and make it stronger so that it can deal with any challenges, like dog urine and damage, much better.
 Of course, if you want a child and pet-friendly lawn food look no further than our All Natural Nutriboost.
 With warmer temperatures coming our way, this 100% organic lawn feed will begin to break down on your lawn and feed it, providing 16 months of uninterrupted vibrant colour and lawn health.

 Keep your eyes peeled!

 This is much easier said than done, but if you can keep an eye on where your dog pees, then you stand a much better chance of reducing the effects of dog urine.
 There is a high level of nitrogen in dogs’ urine, so naturally, when this is applied in such close proximity to your lawn, it will wreak havoc.
 If it is left to sit and seep into your soil, your lawn will start to show yellow and dry patches.
-These can eventually go brown and die, in which case, you will need to repair those patches with overseeding.
+These can eventually go brown and die, so you will need to repair those patches with overseeding.